biopet/biopet/docs/developer/getting-started.md

 import nl.lumc.sasc.biopet.extensions.{ Gzip, Cat }
 import org.broadinstitute.gatk.queue.QScript

-//TODO: Replace class name, must be the same as the class of the pipeline class SimplePipeline(val root: Configurable) extends QScript with BiopetQScript {
+//TODO: Replace class name, must be the same as the name of the pipeline class SimplePipeline(val root: Configurable) extends QScript with BiopetQScript {
-  // A constructor without arguments is needed if this pipeline is a root pipeline def this() = this(null)
+  // A constructor without arguments is needed if this pipeline is a root pipeline
+  // Root pipeline = the pipeline one wants to start on the commandline def this() = this(null)

   @Input(required = true)